Sustainability

 Our goal is to design rugs that reduce our impact.
 Currently, we are evaluating the sourcing of raw materials in our rugs and working on collections with lower impact.
 We will share our findings and communicate our improvements.

-Our manufacturing partner, Obeetee, provides robust environmental management, and we are proud to work with them.
+Our manufacturing partner provides robust environmental management, and we are proud to work with them.
 The factory runs on renewable energy and uses its own facilities to treat the dye house, the most environmentally impactful part of textile manufacturing.

 Sourcing of Raw Materials